IronCoreLabs/gridiron/README.md

     let one = fp_256::Fp256::one();
     let two = one + one;

-This is a work in progress and we hope to make it more performant and constant time.
+This is a work in progress and we hope to make it more performant.
 All operations are constant time except:

 `Mul<u64>`, `Pow<u64>` - If you need a constant time version of those, you can lift them into an Fp type and use `Mul<Fp>` and `Pow<Fp>`.
 The will be much slower and typically the u64s are not secret values so it's ok for them to be non constant time.